coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

-    **Do not just fix a newcomer issue!** It is highly recommended that you fix one newcomer issue to get familiar with the workflow at coala and then proceed to a ``difficulty/low`` issue.
+    **Do not just resolve a newcomer issue!** It is highly recommended that you resolve one newcomer issue to get familiar with the workflow at coala and then proceed to a ``difficulty/low`` issue.

     However, those who are familiar with opensource projects can start with